Love Park (Toronto): Design

-Love Park was designed by Claude Cormier Associés, a firm based out of Montréal.
-They also worked with gh3*, an architecture firm in Toronto.
-“The park was designed to be an alter ego for its surroundings of large and reflective glass clad structures.”
+Love Park was designed by CCxA (formerly Claude Cormier + associes) landscape architects based in Montreal.
+They worked with gh3*, an architecture firm in Toronto.
+“The park was designed to be an alter ego for its surroundings of large and reflective glass-clad structures.”
 The design of Love Park follows a classic design strategy with a central water installation surrounded by lush green spaces.
 This strategy is reflected in parks and installations around the world and has been utilized for generations.
-This design strategy is also seen in Natrel Rink, Nathan Philips Square, and Paul Quarrington Ice Rink and Splash Pad.
+This design strategy is also seen in Natrel Rink, Nathan Phillips Square, and Paul Quarrington Ice Rink and Splash Pad.
 These are three public spaces that are in close proximity to Love Park and similarly have central water features.
-Love park is a continuation of Toronto's efforts to revitalize its harbourfront community and bring green spaces to areas dominated by skyscrapers.
+Love Park is a continuation of Toronto's efforts to revitalize its harbourfront community and bring green spaces to areas dominated by skyscrapers.

 Features

 Love Park has a number of features to augment the space.
-The largest such feature is the heart shaped reflecting pool in the middle of the park.
+The largest such feature is the heart-shaped reflecting pool in the middle of the park.
+According to Cormier, the heart design was inspired by an image he saw on social media following the 2018 Toronto van attack, while the red tile surrounding the pool references mosaics in Park Güell.
 “Within the reflecting pool it will have a small island with red and pink flowers as well as a large, illuminated heart that will be suspended above.”
-The reflecting pool will be a central water feature in the summer and turn into a skating rink during the winter months giving year-round utility.
-The park also will have a fully mirrored arcade that creates a functional pavilion that's interior houses a universal washroom and a coffee kiosk for park goers to utilize while providing shelter from the elements for a number of seating areas.
+The reflecting pool will be a central water feature.
+The park also will have a fully mirrored arcade that creates a functional pavilion that's interior houses a universal washroom and a coffee kiosk for parkgoers to utilize while providing shelter from the elements for a number of seating areas.
 The pavilion will be a space for residents of the community, people who work in the commercial buildings, and tourists to have a rest, eat lunch, or have a morning coffee while experiencing the park.
 Love Park also has several clearings and platforms for the display of public art installations and to facilitate small gatherings.